ypcd/forwarder-go/README.md

 ## Performance:

-qps: more than 40000/s
+### qps: more than 40000/s

 (10 million connections, single connection data volume 4Kbytes)

-Throughput: more than 1000Mbytes/s
+### Throughput: more than 1000Mbytes/s

 (Single connection data volume 1Gbytes)

+illustrate:

+To further improve the network performance of gforwarder, it is necessary to use lower-level network technologies such as zero copy or DPDK.

+In the short term, gforwarder will not adopt such underlying network technology.

+If you want to adopt the above-mentioned underlying network technology, you will use c/c++ or rust as the development language.

 ### test environment: